FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 #### putPresence

 Updates the location of a team member

+verb
- * verb: PUT
+: PUT

+endPoint
- * endPoint: /ManagePresence/putPresence
+: /ManagePresence/putPresence

+returns
- * returns: UID
+: UID

 ##### Parameters

+uid
- * uid: server generated Unique Id of this emergency
+: server generated Unique Id of this emergency

 ### ManageRoute